The history of the Montanuniversitaet Leoben is marked by a continuous development of the academic range of studies.

 On December 15, 1874, the "Imperial and Royal School of Mining" received a new statute which guaranteed a sound and steady development.
 The status of the teachers was ranked equal to the status of professors at technical universities.

 University of Mining

-Due to the Universities Act 2002 big changes in the organisation of the universities took place.
-The supreme management body of the university consists of the University Council, the Rectorate and the Senate.
+Due to the Universities Act, 2002 big changes in the organization of the universities took place.
+The supreme management body of the university consists of the University Council, the Rectorate, and the Senate.

 2006: Roh- und Werkstoffzentrum (RWZ)